amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-06.md

 Since we only have two music tracks, we use a `Cycle` to infinitely alternate between the two.

 Next, we need to add the Music Resource to our World.
-Update `initialise_audio`:
+Update `initialize_audio`:

 ```rust
 # use std::{iter::Cycle, vec::IntoIter};